dinans2003d/dinans2003d/README.md

 ## Hi there, I'm Dinan Sooriyaarachchi! 👋
 ### 🎓 Education
-#### California State Polytechnic University, Pomona
+- California State Polytechnic University, Pomona
-#### B.S. in Business Administration, Data Science, May 2026
+- B.S. in Business Administration, Data Science, May 2026
-#### Concentrations: Computer Information Systems, Business Intelligence
+- Concentrations: Computer Information Systems, Business Intelligence
-#### GPA: 3.66/4.00, Dean’s List & Presidential List
+- GPA: 3.66/4.00, Dean’s List & Presidential List
-### Achievements: Datathon 3rd Place, Public Speaking at Sri Lankan Association
+- Achievements: Datathon 3rd Place, Public Speaking at Sri Lankan Association
 ### 💼 Career
-#### As a student with a major in Business Administration, concentrating in Computer Information Systems and Business Intelligence, I am passionate about turning complex data into actionable business strategies and decisions.
-I am deeply engaged in learning how to harness data to drive business improvement and efficiency.
+#### I am currently a Information System and Data Science Student with an emphasis on Business intelligence at Cal poly pomona.
+I'm passionate about finding the connection between data and business, turning insights into opportunities that drive smart decisions.

 ### 🌍 About Me
-#### Outside of my academic and career pursuits, I'm a dedicated traveler and content creator, specializing in lifestyle, travel, and tech tutorials.
-I enjoy being active, often going on runs and hikes to explore the natural beauty around me.
+#### Beyond my academic and career goals, I am a person who loves to travel.
+So far, I have been to many countries in Asia, but I am looking to delve into other regions like Europe!
+Alongside my passion for travel, I love creating content, whether it's about my life, traveling experiences, or simple tutorials regarding things I learn in my career and academic life.
+I am a sucker for pets, as dogs are one of my favorite animals!

 ### 🌐 Social Links
 #### [LinkedIn](https://www.linkedin.com/in/dinans/)